 - 75% met the criteria for clinical PTSD

 - 52% met the criteria for clinical depression

 Click below to see the full reports:

-Resilient Retreat is currently conducting pilot studies exploring the impact of our programs on the health and well-being of survivors of abuse and first responders/helping professionals.
-In 2020, Resilient Retreat analyzed our first round of data.
-We found the following positive results after completing programs at Resilient Retreat:
+In 2020, 2021, and 2022, Resilient Retreat conducted studies exploring the impact of our programs on the health and well-being of survivors of abuse and first responders/helping professionals and the impact of our trauma trainings on the community.
+In 2022, Resilient Retreat analyzed our third round of data.
+We found the following statistically significant positive results after completing programs at Resilient Retreat:

 Click below to see the full report: